rafalkaron/klipps/README.md

 ### Before you begin
   * Ensure that you highlighted some quotes while reading on your Kindle.
-  * Ensure that your Kindle is connected to and discovered by your computer.
+  * Ensure that your Kindle is connected to your computer with a cable.
     **Important:** Some third-party USB cables may prevent your computer from correctly discovering your Kindle.

 ### Procedure